Three times as many credit cards will be chip-enabled by the end of this year as debit cards, making slower banks ideal targets for cyber criminals.

 Banks are currently held accountable, but by migrating to the chip-based cards before merchants do, the banks stand to benefit, at least until merchants catch up with them.

-As more and more banks issue out the new chip-based cards, cybercriminals will have smaller amounts of targets to prey on.
-But the banks who are currently lagging behind the rest, they’ll become progressively more attractive targets for cybercriminals.
+As more and more banks issue out the new chip-based cards, cyber criminals will have smaller amounts of targets to prey on.
+But the banks who are currently lagging behind the rest, they’ll become progressively more attractive targets for cyber criminals.

-Once all banks & merchants have successful migrated to the chip-based cards, criminals with credit card numbers from incidents like the Target and Home Depot data breaches will have a much more difficult time using the stolen credentials.
+Once all banks & merchants have successfully migrated to the chip-based cards, criminals with credit card numbers from incidents like the Target and Home Depot data breaches will have a much more difficult time using the stolen credentials.

 If someone takes a stolen credit card number and uses it to create a counterfeit card, then attempts to use the card to purchase something, a new point-of-sale system would be able to clearly identify it as a card that was supposed to have a chip in it.